Setting up two factor authentication - a guide for all users

 Adding a user

-- Go to the homepage and toggle build mode on
+- Go to the homepage and toggle development mode on

-- Select ‘users’ from the dropdown at the top centre of the screen
+- Click the ‘+ USER’ button under Lists at the top of the screen

-- Click the Add User button at the top right of the screen
+- Click the Users box at the top right to load a list of existing users

 You should now see an editing screen with the details of the user you just created. ![Add user][/add-user.png]